GiorgioMB/Curvature-Transfer-Code/README.md

 Outputs (CSVs, JSON, PNGs) are written under `experiments/out/<run_name>/`.

 ## Notes and Tests

-- We avoid NetworkX and PyG; generators are implemented locally to keep dependencies minimal.
-- Plots use Matplotlib with default styles (no seaborn, no custom colors).
 - The test suite verifies, per edge of a graph:
   - **Two-sided transfer inequalities** between Balanced Forman (BF) and Ollivier–Ricci (OR) curvature
   - **Lazy-to-non-lazy comparison** and the **lazy transport envelope** upper bound for $c_{\rm OR}$